 And the contacts that you’ve listed on your Buddy Skill will be contacted.

-The person or persons that you asked to be alerted will get an alert from Alexa letting you know that you need help.
+The person or persons that you asked to be alerted will get an alert from Alexa letting them know that you need help.

 Note: There is also a paid version of this skill that would allow you to add 5 more contacts to your list.